One of the most important tools that our clients will use during the upcoming Beat Belly Bloat program is WEEKLY MEAL PREP!

 You can prepare soups and freeze them.

-Make a large batch of vegetables, protein and white or brown rice for the week.
+Make a large batch of vegetables, protein, potatoes, and white or brown rice for the week.

 Put together simple salads and have them ready to go in BPA-free plastic containers or glass Mason jars, with the dressing stored separately.